 - Must have plenty of power sockets

-- Because access to free electricity is also… you guessed it
+- Because access to free electricity, like the one that required a Letter of Authority, is also… you guessed it

 - Because we want our backs to feel well after 3 hours of sitting and be sure that there is a spot for us

 - Because paying more than 3 euros per cappuccino makes our wallets hurt